adrjmiranda/net-learn-hub/README.md

 ## How to Run

 You can run the project locally using a PHP server.
 For example, by using the command `php -S localhost:8000` and accessing `http://localhost:8000` in your browser.
+Alternatively, you can access the live version of NetLearnHub [here](https://netlearnhub.wuaze.com).

 ## Contributors